-We are committed to an ongoing journey of learning and constant improvement.
-We continue to work closely with industry partners, associations, regulators, and community members to improve our multifaceted safety strategy.
+We believe safety is everyone's responsibility, and we're committed to an ongoing journey of learning and constant improvement.
+We know things aren't perfect.
+We will continue to work closely with industry partners, associations, regulators, and community members to improve our features, settings, and technologies.